equinix/terraform-provider-equinix/website/docs/d/device.html.markdown

   Elastic addresses then stack by type - an assigned public IPv4 will go after the management public IPv4 (to index 1), and will then shift the indices of the IPv6 and private IPv4.
 Assigned private IPv4 will go after the management private IPv4 (to the end of the network list).
   The fields of the network attributes are:
   * `address` - IPv4 or IPv6 address string
-  * `cidr` - bit length of the network mask of the address
+  * `cidr` - Bit length of the network mask of the address
-  * `gateway` - address of router
+  * `gateway` - Address of router
-  * `public` - whether the address is routable from the Internet
+  * `public` - Whether the address is routable from the Internet
   * `family` - IP version - "4" or "6"
 * `network_type` - L2 network type of the device, one of "layer3", "layer2-bonded", "layer2-individual", "hybrid"
 * `operating_system` - The operating system running on the device